Our Services

 Helpful Resources

-B-vitamins (B1, B6, B12) support nerve energy metabolism, myelin sheath repair, and neurotransmitter synthesis, while lysine may help with collagen formation and immune support after shingles.
+B-vitamins (B1, B6, and B12) play a key role in nerve energy metabolism, myelin sheath repair, and neurotransmitter synthesis, while lysine may support collagen formation and immune recovery following shingles.

 Shingles (herpes zoster) can leave lingering nerve pain or nerve damage, sometimes called postherpetic neuralgia (PHN).
 Many people look for supplements for shingles nerve repair to help ease pain and promote healing.
 Two common options are B-vitamins and the amino acid lysine.
 Here's what research and credible health sources say about their potential benefits, safety, and how to use them wisely.